 While zoos and aquariums have successfully kept migratory songbirds and shorebirds for many years, our team is taking it to the next level.
 Understanding the relationship between migratory physiology and seasonal diets will only help us to understand these birds and their needs, both in the wild and in zoos.

 With the Bird House under construction and our animals housed in temporary quarters, we are able to acutely monitor and fine-tune their needs.
 It is a luxury to have this mini research opportunity.
 Once construction is complete and our birds move into the large aviary, we will not be able to manage individuals in the same way.
 But, that’s ok!
 We can apply what we have learned these past three years to the management of the larger aviary.
 (A subset of our songbirds will remain off-exhibit so we can continue our breeding and behavior research.)

 This is a critical time in the history of North American songbird and shorebird conservation.
 As populations decline drastically in the wild, the possibility of bringing them into human care to save their species becomes more real.
 Rather than wait and see what fate holds for these magnificent migratory birds, the Smithsonian’s National Zoo is proactively studying their nutritional needs and management while they are still common.
 We are just at the beginning of a long journey that will take decades to perfect.
 With the information we have already learned, though, we will be ready to take wild birds under our wing when the need arises.

 This story appears in the December 2020 issue of National Zoo News.
-In early 2022, the Smithsonian's National Zoo’s historic 1928 Bird House will transform into a first-of-its-kind attraction that immerses visitors in the annual journeys of western hemisphere birds.
+In winter 2023, the Smithsonian's National Zoo’s historic 1928 Bird House will transform into a first-of-its-kind attraction that immerses visitors in the annual journeys of western hemisphere birds.
 Learn more about this exciting project!